bagasta/new-langchain-api/API_GUIDE.md

 curl -X GET "http://localhost:8000/api/v1/auth/me" \
   -H "Authorization: Bearer YOUR_TOKEN"
 ```
-Returns the authenticated user's profile details and echoes the provided `access_token`.
+Returns the authenticated user's profile details, echoes the provided token, and includes `plan_code` when the credential corresponds to an API key.

 ## Agent Management